 These definitions are similar, but the span of the tolerance in the numerator must be clearer.
 If the tolerance is not symmetrical, then ANSI/NCSL Z540.3 is much clearer.

 Figure 1: TUR Formula found in ANSI/NCSLI Z540.3 Handbook

 The calculation of TUR is crucial because it is a commonly accepted practice in making a statement of conformity.
 When used in combination with the measurement location, one can calculate measurement risk at the time of calibration.
 TUR is clearly defined in standards such as ANSI/NCSL Z540.3 and the ANSI/NCSL Z540.3 Handbook.
 However, equipment manufacturers participate in the practice of writing unique standards that favorably market their products.
-In reality, the application of the products may be varied, and acceptance requirements may change depending on application.
+In reality, the products' application may vary, and acceptance requirements may change depending on the application.
 Therefore, the failure to adhere to clearly defined, universal standards can put customers or consumers at increased risk.

 Evaluating Global Consumer Risk

-Global consumer's risk is defined in JCGM 106:2012.
+Global consumer risk is defined in JCGM 106:2012.
 The role of CPU in conformity assessment is defined as "the probability that a non-conforming item will be accepted based on a future measurement result."

 When laboratories loosen the restraints or fail to capture the proper contributors while calculating CPU to make a statement of conformity, they are creating a risk wherever this equipment will be used.
 The application could be weighing an aircraft or overhead material handling, where lives are at stake.

 If only one tier of the calibration chain cares about the measurement decision risk, then the whole process is at risk.
 When this risk is propagated throughout succeeding tiers, can we expect the process to work properly?